 Daniel Craig is again mediocre as Bond, but watch out for mum, Wendy, in a flashback scene where she shows him how to tie shoelaces.

-Opening in December, the film also stars Sue Pollard, former-EastEnder Wendy Richard, Bruce Forsyth (nice to see you, to see you nice!), Dudley Moore and rock star Jon Bon Jovi in a brilliant cameo role as a bus driver.
+Opening in December, the film also stars Sue Pollard, former-EastEnder Wendy Richard, Bruce Forsyth, Dudley Moore and rock star Jon Bon Jovi in a brilliant cameo role as a bus driver.